ZarmDev/To-doz/bugsfeatures.md

 Put getData and e function in seperate files

 Create function to automate removing elements (notably for the section functions, etc)

+Addsection can replace a section if the randnum is the same

+Slow animation for mql.matches

+Fix streak oldDate (doesn't work to see if streak is added twice)

+If data is disabled, then either don't allow user to use site or don't use localstorage

+Using longerPane on all the panes at window onload doesn't work (doesn't mimick when pane is inputed)